fi-muni/PA165/tasks/seminar11.md

 In the comments there are several references to Spring documentation, that you can follow if you are interested in one particular part.

 First we test the available endpoint with **curl**.
-Save the following SOAP message in one file called **request.xml** in a directory ouside from the project (you can open another shell for this).
+Save the following SOAP message in one file called **request.xml** in a directory outside from the project (you can open another shell for this).

 ```
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"